 In most states, consent for an adoption occurs with a notarized, written statement or an appearance before a judge.
 Some states also require that birth parents receive counseling, be provided with an explanation of their rights, or be given access to an attorney.
 If custody was granted to an adoption agency, an official at the agency may be required to sign an affidavit of consent.

 Some states require that underage birth parents be provided with an attorney prior to giving consent, while others require consent of the minor’s birth parents.
 Otherwise, most states treat underage birth parents the same as adult birth parents.

 Once a parent gives consent to an adoption, it can be very difficult to go back.
 In all states (except Massachusetts and Utah), a birth parent may revoke his or her consent to adoption in very limited circumstances.
 Consent may be revoked in if the consent was obtained by fraud or coercion, or if it's deemed in the best interests of the child.
 States have different rules for when and how parental consent to adoption may be revoked:

-As you can see, adoption and birth parent rights can be complicated and vary from state to state and each case is unique in some way.
-If you have additional questions about consent to adoption or related topics, consider having a family law attorney review your legal query at absolutely no cost for the initial evaluation.
+As you can see, adoption and birth parent rights can be complicated and vary from state to state.
+If you have additional questions about consent to adoption or related topics, consider contacting a family law attorney to discuss the specifics of your situation.